Corporate Governance: Meaning, Guidelines, Social Responsibility and Importance

 Code of Conduct

-It is important that an organisation’s code of conduct is communicated to all stakeholders and is clearly understood by them.
+It is important that an organization’s code of conduct is communicated to all stakeholders and is clearly understood by them.

 Board Independence

 For sound corporate governance, an independent board is essential.
-It means that the board is capable of analysing the performance of managers with an objective perspective.
-A complete independent board is needed for the organisation so the members of board members reflect their effectiveness in dealings with other organisations.
+It means that the board is capable of analyzing the performance of managers with an objective perspective.
+A completely independent board is needed for the organization so the members of board members reflect their effectiveness in dealings with other organizations.

 Board Skills